 This report was researched and written by Bede Sheppard, children's rights deputy director at Human Rights Watch.
-The historical chapter of this report was researched while he was a visiting scholar at the New Zealand Centre for Human Rights Law, Policy, and Practice at the Faculty of Law at Auckland University.
+Parts of the historical chapter of this report were researched while he was a visiting scholar at the New Zealand Centre for Human Rights Law, Policy, and Practice at the Faculty of Law at Auckland University.
+We are grateful to Ágnes Pogány, Corvinus University of Budapest, for sharing both Hungarian examples in this report.
 The report was edited by Zama Coursen-Neff, executive director of the Children's Rights Division.
-James Ross, legal and policy director, provided legal review, and Danielle Haas, senior program editor, provided program review.
-Production assistance was provided by Susan Raqib, associate with the Children's Rights Division; Olivia Hunter, publications associate; Jose Martinez, senior coordinator; and Fitzroy Hepkins, administrative manager.
+James Ross, legal and policy director, provided legal review, and Tom Porteous, deputy program director, provided program review.
+Production assistance was provided by Alex Firth, associate with the Children's Rights Division; Jose Martinez, senior coordinator; and Fitzroy Hepkins, administrative manager.